volodymyrhudyma/blog/content/blog/event-bubbling-in-javascript.md

 </html>
 ```

-In the above example, even though we stopped bubbling, "**Button is clicked 2**" is still printed to the console:
+In the above example, even though we stopped the bubbling, it still prints "**Button is clicked 2**" to the console:

 ![Stop Propagation Does Not Cancel All Click Events](/img/stop-propagation-two-clicks.gif "Stop Propagation Does Not Cancel All Click Events")

-To stop both, **event.stopImmediatePropagation()** can be used:
+To execute only the first event handler of a given type and prevent the remaining event handlers from executing, use the **event.stopImmediatePropagation()** method:

 ```html
 <!DOCTYPE html>